Bianca Maria Visconti: Marriage

 Francesco Sforza gave back to the pope the town of Jesi in exchange for 35,000 florins, and moved towards Milan along with his wife.
-News of the death of Filippo Maria Visconti, who died in the night between 13 and 14 August 1447, reached Francesco in Cotignola.
-Bianca Maria was very angry when she heard about the depredations suffered by the Visconti properties in Milan after Filippo's death.
-Bianca Maria and Francesco were marching toward Milan, with 4,000 knights and 2,000 infantry, when the new-born Ambrosian Republic, under the menace of a Venetian invasion, offered Francesco the title of Captain General.
-Bianca Maria favored refusing, but Francesco accepted, starting three years in which he strove to reconquer the cities that had declared independence from the Duchy after Filippo Visconti's death.
+News of the death of Filippo Maria Visconti, who died in the night between 13 and 14 August 1447, reached Sforza in Cotignola.
+Visconti was very angry when she heard about the depredations suffered by the Visconti properties in Milan after Filippo's death.
+Visconti and Sforza were marching toward Milan, with 4,000 knights and 2,000 infantry, when the new-born Ambrosian Republic, under the menace of a Venetian invasion, offered Sforza the title of Captain General.
+Visconti favored refusing, but Sforza accepted, starting three years in which he strove to reconquer the cities that had declared independence from the Duchy after Filippo Visconti's death.

 In May 1448, when Sforza was in Pavia, the Venetians attacked Cremona.
-According to the chronicles, Bianca Maria donned a suit of parade armor and, along with some troops and the populace, hurried to defend wards the city.
+According to the chronicles, Visconti donned a suit of parade armor and, along with some troops and the populace, hurried to defend wards the city.
 She fought in the battle that ensued for the whole day.
 This episode gained her fame as a "warrior woman".

-After the Venetian danger had been repulsed, Bianca Maria settled in the Visconti Castle of Pavia, together with a large court.
+After the Venetian danger had been repulsed, Visconti settled in the Visconti Castle of Pavia, together with a large court.
 Her good relationships with her Visconti relatives gained popular support, as well as loans and funds, for the fragile new state created by her husband.
 On 24 February 1450, a revolt broke out in Milan.
 The Venetian ambassador was killed, as the Venetian Republic was deemed responsible for the famine that had struck Milan.
-A meeting of nobles and citizens recognized Francesco as lord.
+A meeting of nobles and citizens recognized Sforza as lord.